Campus Safety and Security

 |

-University students come to the Counseling Services office with mental health issues including increased stress, depression and anxiety as well as concerns about their academic progress, daily living, adjustment to college, or relationships with others.
-Counseling can be an opportunity to talk about issues that are of concern to students with an objective person who can help them develop skills and view situations in ways that may enable them to be more effective in managing life’s challenges down the road.
+Students may come to the Counseling Center with mental health issues including stress, depression, anxiety, academic concerns, adjustment to college and roommates, relationship issues, and difficulty managing their emotions or distress.
+Counseling can be an opportunity to talk about issues that are of concern to an objective person who can help develop healthy coping skills and gain new perspectives that may enable students to be more effective in managing life’s challenges.

 Students with Disabilities